St. Francis Xavier

-He began teaching theology and preaching in Germany in 1549, and, although he became rector of the university, he continued to work in hospitals and prisons.
+He began teaching theology and preaching in Germany in 1549, and, although he became rector of his university, he continued to work in hospitals and prisons.
 He led the Counter-Reformation in Germany and his work led to the return of Catholicism to Germany.
-He wrote a catechism in defense of the Catholic faith that went through 200 editions during his life and was translated into 12 languages.
+He wrote a catechism in defense of the Catholic faith that went through 200 editions during his life, and was translated into 12 languages.

 St. Thomas Becket